appaloosa-store/appaloosa-ios-sdk/README.md

      	 [[OTAppaloosaActionButtonsManager sharedManager] initializeDefaultDevPanelButtonWithPosition:kAppaloosaButtonPositionRightBottom];

-You have 2 possible positions for the default dev-panel button.
+You have 2 possible positions for the default dev-panel button :
+    - kAppaloosaButtonPositionRightBottom
+    - kAppaloosaButtonPositionBottomRight

 If you prefer to use your own button/action to trigger the dev panel, you can use the following line:

     	 [[OTAppaloosaActionButtonsManager sharedManager] presentDevPanel];

 To see how to use this feature, take a look at the Example/OTAppaloosaDemo/ project.